An operator algebraic approach to symmetry defects and fractionalization: Setting and main results

+A symmetry defect is then given by (see Figure \ref{fig:symmetry_defect}) We note that $\kappa^{U_L}$ depends on the entire path $L$ and not just $U_L$, but we will always omit the dependence from the notation to prevent the notation from being too cluttered.

-A physical interpretation of this symmetry defect is that it is obtained by adding something to partially ``erase'' the action of the restricted symmetry along half the path.
+A symmetry defect can be interpreted as being obtained by adding an automorphism to partially `erase' the action of the restricted symmetry.
 We contrast this with the traditional paradigm of cutting a restricted symmetry action to obtain a symmetry defect.

-We stress the word partially because even though the terms in the Hamiltonian supported away from the cut will not see the action of the restricted symmetry, there may still be observables in $\cstar$ that are transformed non-trivially under $\kappa$ along the erased symmetry action.
+We stress the word `partially' because even though the interaction terms supported away from the cut will not see the action of the restricted symmetry, there may still be observables in $\cstar$ that are transformed non-trivially under $\kappa^{U_L}$ along the erased symmetry action.

-Written in this way, the symmetry defect can be interpreted as a sort of string operator.
-This is due to the fact that the ground-state remains invariant under the action of $\kappa^D$ outside of some cone containing $D$.
-So the erased part of the symmetry defect can be freely moved outside of this cone (see Figure \ref{fig:freely transportable}).
-The key difference from string-operators is the presence of the $g$-action to the right of this string, so it is possible to detect the exact location of the defect line with local operators.
+Written in this way, the symmetry defect can be interpreted as being implemented by something that behaves similarly to a string operator.
+More specifically, the ground state remains invariant under the action of $\kappa^{U_L}$ outside of some cone containing $U_L$.
+So the erased part of the symmetry defect can be freely transported outside of this cone (see Figure \ref{fig:freely_transportable}).
+A key difference between symmetry defects and anyons generated by string-operators is the presence of the $g$-action to the right of this string, so it is possible to detect the exact location of the defect line with local operators supported outside of the line, but not by the evaluation of these local operators on the ground state.

-This also motivates our definition of a defect sector as a generalization of the anyon sector, in the sense that the invisible part of the symmetry defect can always be moved into any allowed cone, as is typically done in anyon sector analysis.
+This also motivates our definition of a $G$-defect representation as a generalization of the anyon representation, in the sense that the `erased' part of the symmetry defect can always be moved into any allowed cone, as is typically done in anyon sector analysis.
 The key idea again is to account for the presence of the $g$-action to the right of this string.

-To conclude this discussion, we summarize a simple algorithm to create symmetry defects, which is applicable to a wide variety of lattice models.
+To conclude this discussion, we summarize a simple algorithm to create symmetry defects, which we believe to be applicable to a wide variety of lattice models.

 \centerline{ \fbox{

 } }